joolof/DDiT/README.md

 from DDiT import Disk
 disk = Disk()
 disk.a = 0.6                 # in units of arcseconds
-disk.i = 60. * np.pi / 180.  # if defined from outside the method, has to be in radians
+disk.incl = 60. * np.pi / 180.  # if defined from outside the method, has to be in radians
 disk.e = 0.3
 disk.compute_model()
 ```